1974 Alfa Romeo 2000 GTV

 Harry enjoyed the Alfa for a year but a new purchase by him resulted in the sale of the Alfa back to us.
 Once again the car did not stay around for long, it sold quickly to a Surrey based collector who bought the GTV to complete his Car Magazine 1971 “Group Test” collection, the other cars being a Lancia Fulvia 1.6HF and a BMW 2002 both of which are also now available for purchase from Hairpin.

-This lovely Alfa remains in lovely order throughout, a perfect balance of original and refurbished.
+We have subsequently sold the Alfa to two further regular Hairpin customers, both with significant car collections and it remains in lovely order throughout, a perfect balance of original and refurbished.
 I have driven it several times on recent dry days and cannot believe how well it performs.
 I know I keep saying it, but no restoration can emulate the feel of a lightly used and carefully looked after original car.

 It comes with a good history file, all original books, including the AA Owners Club Manual from 1974 and has only just clicked over 18,000 miles.
 A sublime example of the very usable and charismatic 105 Series Alfa.